-Part-time M.A. students and students without a research mentor will be advised by the Graduate Program Coordinator.
+M.S. in Chemical Sciences students and students without a research mentor will be advised by the Graduate Program Coordinator or designated faculty member.

 For technical questions about registration, forms, tuition, and billing, please contact the SSE Graduate Advisor at ssegrad@slu.edu.